 Each school should bring a personal vehicle for emergency transportation and handicapped accessibility.
 Life threatening emergencies can be transported to the nearest medical facility by an ambulance/EMS.
-Some classes require hiking along Rock Eagle's trails which are not wheelchair accessible (class location may be driven to).
+Some classes require hiking along Rock Eagle's trails which are not wheelchair accessible in which case the students may be driven to the class site.